Investment Behavior Matters

 - Let's start on the positive.
-If you use extremely low cost index funds, select an advisor based on reason and not just relationship, don't overpay your advisor, rebalance in a smart way, and don't fall prey to behavioral errors, you are going to outperform the vast majority of investors.
-But it's harder than it sounds, and most people don't do it over the course of a lifetime.
-(A primary reason I founded One Day In July.)
+If you use low cost index funds, select a financial advisor based on reason and not just relationship, don't overpay your financial advisor, rebalance in a smart way, and don't fall prey to behavioral errors, you are making sound behavioral decisions.

 - Look-back regret can form easily, and it can waste your energy and time.
-For example: say you pick individual stocks, and you owned Priceline but sold it when it was trading at $8 a share, not anticipating it's rise to $1,400?
+For example: say you pick individual stocks, and you owned Priceline but sold it when it was trading at $8 a share, not anticipating its rise to $1,400.
 Or if you owned RIM Blackberry, convinced the Blackberry was on the path to world domination, and it went from $218 to $7.
-The emotional toll and mental fatigue is large.
-Buying index funds avoids this "could-ve would-ve should-ve" mental drag.
+The emotional toll and mental fatigue may be large.
+Buying index funds avoids this "could-we would-we should-we" mental drag.

 - Related to the item above, you will want to do what you should have done two years ago.
-You'll want to buy stocks when they are high, not when they are low.
-You'll want to sell when they are low, not when they are high.
+The temptation is to buy stocks when they are high, not when they are low.
+Further temptation tempts you to sell when they are low, not when they are high.
 This inclination to act at the wrong times is destructive to returns.

-- It is hard to know how you will behave when a sense of panic builds in your mind.
-In a severe crash, if you have lost 40% of your assets, you probably won't be thinking "No biggie, I'll just play tennis until the market recovers."
-You'll likely be reading how the Great Depression is about to return for good, and every major media outfit in the world will be announcing to you that the crash will only deepen.
+It is hard to know how you will behave when a sense of panic builds in your mind.
+In a severe crash, if you have lost 40% of your assets, you might not be thinking "No biggie, I'll just play tennis until the market recovers."
+You may be reading news stories that reference the Great Depression.
 Neighbors may talk about switching to gold bullion, and your wayward uncle may be hoarding food, water, and batteries in his basement.

-- Jealousy is a powerful force, and investing breeds it.
+Jealousy is a powerful force, and investing breeds it.
 A neighbor who bet on the right small-cap company that soars may start buying luxury cars and fancy vacations.
-This can influence you to behave the same way, because your spouse is wondering why you're such a chump that you have to go to work everyday.
-You likely will not reproduce the lucky hit - likely you'll buy high and sell low when you're demoralized.
+This can influence you to behave the same way.

-- I'm going to end on the positive.
-I have found that people can train their minds not to worry about finance and the markets.
-If you pay less attention to the markets, they recede in importance.
-Honestly you just start to forget about them.
+We're going to end on a positive.
+We have found that people can train their minds not to worry about finance and the markets.
+If you pay less attention to the markets, they recede in importance in your mind.
+You may just start to forget about them.
 Turns out, as this paper showed, not paying attention has benefits!